-Suppose the author of the method understands the expectation to be that the method returns true if the first object belongs before the second, but the author of a sorting method that uses it assumes that it returns true if the second object belongs before the first.
+Suppose the author of the method understands the expectation to be that the method returns true if the first object belongs before the second (i.e. they are in their correct relative order) but the author of a sorting method that uses it assumes that it returns true if the second object belongs before the first (i.e. their relative order needs to be switched.)